input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-stake-distribution.md

 Given the very limited size of the stake distribution, the computation of the Merkle tree is very fast and can be done on the client side:

 - the client downloads the serialized Cardano stake distribution from an artifact delivered by an aggregator
-- the client computes the Merkle root (the message) and that it is is signed by a valid Mithril certificate.
+- the client computes the Merkle root (the message) and that it is signed by a valid Mithril certificate.

 [![Design of the certification of the Cardano stake distribution](./images/stake-distribution/message.jpg)](./images/stake-distribution/message.jpg)
 <small><center>Message creation on the clients (same as on signers and aggregators)</center></small>